 If a company goes into an insolvency procedure, its directors will be required to fill out a detailed form.
 This will seek to establish what financial information the board had to hand, and on what basis they acted as they did.
 If decisions have been documented formally, the records will help the directors to answer the questions on this form and avoid disqualification proceedings.

-You can read more about insolvency procedures and directors' duties in this article.
+You can read more about insolvency procedures.

 The Department for Business, Enterprise and Regulatory Reform has the power to bring proceedings to disqualify a person from acting as a director.
 Breach of fiduciary duty or allowing a company to trade wrongfully can lead to disqualification.